 To simply drop a course, please use the Course Drop Request Form in Omnivox, under My College Services.

-Exceptionally, for Fall 2020, you may request to add a course through Course Change Chat, from 9:30 a.m. to 1:00 p.m. on Friday, September 4 and Tuesday, September 8.
+Exceptionally, for Winter 2021, you may request to add a course through Course Change Chat, from 9:30 a.m. to 1:00 p.m. on Tuesday, February 2 and Wednesday, February 3.
 Log onto chat in Omnivox under My College Services.
 If the course add is possible, it will be carried out right away.
 There is no fee to add a course only.

 Please use the Course Drop Request Form in Omnivox, under My College Services.
 Requests will be processed within 24-48 hours.

-The course drop deadline is September 18th for the Fall 2020 semester.
+The course drop deadline is February 12th for the Winter 2021 semester.
 Please note that the course drop deadline varies for intensive courses; check your course outline or the Timetable for specifics.
 There is no fee to drop a course.